tamagui/tamagui/next.md

   - remove nativeID, maybe testID
   - deprecate shadow style props before v2 release and remove in v2
     - "shadow*" style props are deprecated.
 Use "boxShadow".
-  - remove as much of `// TODO: remove this in the future when react native a11y API is removed` as possible
     - "Enhance with native semantics" can probably go away right

 potential